bbmokhtari/django-translations/docs/guide/context.rst

    Context created!

-To create a :class:`context<translations.context.Context>` for a list of model
+To initiate a context for a list of model instances:
-instances:

 .. testcode:: guide_init